ironbird-software/aws-cognito-sync-issues/README.md

 * _Play_ with the application a bit (put data, refresh data)
 * After one hour (after the credential have expired), the application should *crash* if you press either "Put data" or "Refresh data".
 The console should show something along the lines of `com.amazonaws.services.cognitoidentity.model.NotAuthorizedException: Access to Identity 'eu-west-1:xxxx' is forbidden.
 (Service: AmazonCognitoIdentity; Status Code: 400; Error Code: NotAuthorizedException; Request ID: zzzz)`

-### Issue 2: Cannot refresh credentials if the expire while there is no network and sync ar pending
+### ...While they are perfectly refreshed if a sync was requested while a network blackout
 * Clear application data if you used it once
 * Launch the application
 * Signin with your preferred method
 * _Play_ with the application a bit (put data, refresh data)
-* At _expiration_ minus 5 minutes, shutdown your devices 3G & wifi (any network really)
+* At _expiration_ **minus 5 minutes**, shutdown your devices 3G & wifi (any network really)
-* _Play_ with the application once more (put data, it cannot be synchronized, but as we called `synchronizeOnConnectivity`, it should be synchronized as soon as connectivity comes back)
+* Still before expiration, _play_ with the application once more (put data, it cannot be synchronized, but as we called `synchronizeOnConnectivity`, it should be synchronized as soon as connectivity comes back)
-* Wait till _expiration_ plus 5 minutes
+* Wait till _expiration_ **plus 2 minutes**
 * Reenable Wifi (or 3G, or any network)
-* The application crashes
+* You should see the extended session expiration in the UI (and logs) sign that the SDK automatically detected that the session was expired and renewed the session.